paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 	- Find the callers with more than 3 unique recipient in the last 7 days
 	- Find the percentage of DAU that made a call in France yesterday

+## Recruiter call for full-loop on [[2024-06-12]]
+- Common mistakes
+	- Analytical execution will require a "hard" calculation
+	- How to outline the approach, talk about tradeoffs, land on one and then how do you execute (relate to a research paper)
+	- No need to use the whiteboard if don't feel like it
+	- Try to lead the conversation for the analytical segments, because this is the style
+		- Ask follow ups
+		- Once you have a good grasp and brainstormed the approach
+		- **Take over and walk interviewer through like a brain storm session**
+		- Spend 10ish minute to explore and discussion of goals, areas of opportunity
+		- Land on a testable hypothesis and then from then on take it to design, method, data setup, what to look for and then given a certain outcome (how do I recommend), think about the product development cycle
+	- Behavioral
+		- cross functional examples
+		- issues
+	- Technical
+		- just longer but no more complicated
+- Q: Any helpful hints?
 ## Full-loop interview on [[2024-06-14]]

 #interview